WebAssembly/spec/document/core/appendix/custom.rst

 .. index:: ! branch hints section, hint
-.. _binary-branchHintsSec:
-.. _binary-funchints:
+.. _binary-branchhintsec:

-Branch Hints Section
+Branch Hint Section
 ~~~~~~~~~~~~~~~~~~~~

-The *branch hints section* is a :ref:`custom section <binary-customsec>` whose name string is :math:`\text{branchHints}`.
+The *branch hint section* is a :ref:`custom section <binary-customsec>` whose name string is :math:`\text{code\_annotation.branch\_hint}`.
 The branch hints section should appear only once in a module, and only before the :ref:`code section <binary-codesec>`.

 The purpose of this section is to aid the compilation of conditional branch instructions, by providing a hint that a branch is very likely (or unlikely) to be taken.

-An implementation is not required to follow the hints, and this section can be entirely ignored.

 The section contains a vector of *function branch hints* each representing the branch hints for a single function.

 Each *function branch hints* structure consists of

 * the :ref:`function index <binary-funcidx>` of the function the hints are referring to,
-* a single 0 byte,
-* a vector of *branch hints* for the function.
+* a vector of *branch hint* for the function.

-Elements of the *function branch hints* vector must appear in increasing function index order,
+Elements of the vector of *function branch hints* must appear in increasing function index order,
 and a function index can appear at most once.

 Each *branch hint* structure consists of

+* the |U32| byte offset of the hinted instruction from the beginning of the function body,
+* A byte with value 0x01,
 * a |U32| indicating the meaning of the hint:

 =====  ===========================================